mateuszcalderon/cpp-quadratic-equation-solver/README.md

   }
 ```

-  - The program asks the user to input values for the quadratic equation's coefficients (` a `, ` b `, and ` c `)
+  - The program asks the user to input values for the quadratic equation's coefficients (` a `, ` b `, and ` c `).
-  - It uses the ` GetInput ` function to ensure that all inputs are valid
+  - It uses the ` GetInput ` function to ensure that all inputs are valid.
-  - The program ensures that ` a ` is a valid, non-zero value (since a = 0 would not represent a quadratic equation)
+  - The program ensures that ` a ` is a valid, non-zero value (since a = 0 would not represent a quadratic equation).

 #### 'b' and 'c' Input:
 ```cpp